compiler-explorer/compiler-explorer/Roadmap.md

 license allows), and stores the binaries in ephemeral, shared storage.
 This same backend system could also be used to store code, and could be part of a whole new way of sending and sharing code (if made permanent storage).

+### Saved state storage

+In April 2018, Google announced they were mothballing goo.gl, which is the URL shortening service Compiler Explorer ultimately uses to store its current data.
+As such a solution to stored state - whether as part of the execution support, or independent of it - is required anyway.

 ### Support more compilers